Posts

 Image

 When elderly Henry Jordan of Otis, Massachusetts, went to the Gilmore home in nearby Tolland on Friday, September 29, 1916, to see about retrieving a borrowed gun, he found the bodies of the Widow Gilmore, her son Edward, and her daughter Anna, in a small bedroom on the first floor, along with three empty shells from a double-barrel shotgun.
-Mr. Martin lent the gun to Edward, but his frequent knocks at the Gilmore door for its return went unanswered, so he enlisted the help of Mr. Jordan, who had known the Gilmores for quite some time.
+Mr. Martin had lent the gun to Edward, but his frequent knocks at the Gilmore door for its return went unanswered, so he enlisted the help of Mr. Jordan, who had known the Gilmores for quite some time.
 Authorities believed that the twenty-seven-year-old Edward went temporarily insane and shot and killed his mother and sister on Thursday, September 28, before taking his own life.
 Edward shot his mother, the Widow Gilmore, in the head and shot his sister Anna through her left eye.
 Because authorities found Edward's mother and sister undressed and in bed, they concluded they were asleep when he came home.
-Clad only in trousers, Edward, on the floor b
+Clad only in trousers, Edward, on the flo...

 The Toy Gun Bandit